What Would You Dream if You Knew it was Possible?

 Dreams are Lost

 But sadly, the truth is that for most people, wishes vanish quickly, they often fade faster than the water ripples calm after a penny is dropped.
 Only 6% of people live their childhood dreams.
 Instead as adults, we rarely believe in wishes any more than we believe in Santa Claus or the Tooth fairy.
-Dreams are lost and forgotten for most.
+Those silly daydreams are lost and forgotten for most.
 As a young man I wanted to be a professional baseball player, but it didn’t happen.
-My baseball coach helped dream again, that I could start my own business someday.
+My baseball coach helped think differently, that I could start my own business someday.

-Unfortunately, not enough people dream anymore because of failure.
+Unfortunately, not enough people dream anymore because of their failures.
 People seem too busy or sophisticated or gun-shy.
 An antagonist might say many things like:

 - keep your head out of the clouds